shbhrsaha/syndicate/README.txt

 USAGE
 =====
 1. Download markdown.pl from http://daringfireball.net/projects/markdown/
-2. Place all your markdown.txt files in directories that are children to wherever the syndicate.py script is located
+2. Place all your markdown.txt files in directories that are children to wherever the syndicate.py script is located.
+Note that all your markdown files should have this file name ('markdown.txt').
 3. Edit post.html to your liking.
 This file serves as a template for all of your posts.
 Reserve {{ title }} and {{ body }} patterns for Syndicate to parse.
 The {{ title }} pattern will be replaced with the first line of each Markdown file, with leading # removed.
 The {{ body }} pattern will be replaced with the contents of your entire parsed Markdown file.
-4. Run "python syndicate.py post.html"
+4. Run "python syndicate.py [--gfm] [template]"

+    * [--gfm] indicates that you'd like your posts to be parsed with [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown) (defaults to 'False').
+Requires Ruby.
+    * [template] specifies the HTML post template file (defaults to 'post.html').
 5. You'll find an index.html in every directory that has a markdown.txt

 GENERATING STATIC WEB SITES